 Kayaking or canoeing the Peace River

 The Peace River is a slow-moving tannic stream that stretches from Bartow, traveling about 100 miles to the Gulf of Mexico at Punta Gorda.
-It tends to have high banks and is known for its fossils.
-(More on that later.)
+It tends to have high banks.

 The section that is most suitable for kayaks and canoes is between Zolfo Springs and Arcadia, a 31.5 mile stretch.
 Canoe Outpost Peace River runs canoe trips of varying lengths between those two points, including overnight trips.
 Day trips can be done in 5-, 8- and 12-mile runs.